cds-snc/gcds-docs/src/en/service-level-agreement.md

 **You’re a GC Design System client if you are:**

-- A Government of Canada department or agency using GC Design System
+- A Government of Canada department or agency using GC Design System.
-- Current staff or formal vendor of a department or agency using GC Design System
+- Current staff or formal vendor of a department or agency using GC Design System.

 **This agreement covers CDS responsibilities for GC Design System.
 Exclusions:**